 An artist's conception of the Cermak-McCormick Place station shows what the station is envisioned to look like from an aerial vantage point looking southwest.
 The main entrance station house on the north side of Cermak Road is visible under the "L" structure, on the right.
 The center portion of the platform will be fully enclosed on all sides by a distinctive tube-shaped canopy.
 The outer portions of the platform, including stairs between the platform and street level, will be covered with smaller cantilevered canopies.
 For a larger view, click here.
 (Rendering courtesy of CDOT)

-Cermak Road and Wabash Avenue, Near South Side
+Cermak Road and State Street, Near South Side

 Green Line: South Side Elevated

 12 E. Cermak Road (main entrance, north side of Cermak Rd)

 11 E. Cermak Road (auxiliary entrance, south side of Cermak Rd)

 12 E. 23rd Street (23rd St entrance)

 Previous Names: 22nd Street, Cermak Road

 Status: In Use